sarvang00/multi-docker/README.md

 It may be better to have a fully self-controlled environment, but by my analysis, for most of the cases, using a fully-managed service is generally better.

 ![Image of Deployment Setup](https://github.com/sarvang00/multi-docker/blob/master/prod-architecture.png)

+## Archive Note
+I had made this project to learn DevOps and Automation related concepts.
+This repo seems to have achieved its purpose and is now archived.
+Will re-activate it or make a new repo if I would want to learn more.